This year, Southeast Missouri State University’s Department of Computer Science is

 computing, video game development, and algorithms.

-Carole Pfeiffer is an instructor of computer science, and joined the department in
+Carole Pfeiffer is an instructor of computer science, and joined the department in 2000.
+She teaches

-2000.
-She teaches computer information systems-related courses.
+computer information systems-related courses.

-Dr. Xianping Wang, assistant professor of computer science, joined the department
+Dr. Xianping Wang, assistant professor of computer science, joined the department in 2017.
+His

-Internet of Things, Stochastic Modeling, modeling and simulation.
+of Things, Stochastic Modeling, modeling and simulation.

 Dr. Xuesong Zhang, professor of computer science, joined the department in 2000.
-His
+His research

-computer architectures and computer education.
+architectures and computer education.